High School Guidance Office

-Leslie Cummings – Mrs. Cummings is the high school guidance counselor, she works with all students to help support their learning and guide their post high school college and career goals.
+Leslie Cummings – Mrs. Cummings is the high school guidance counselor, she works with all students in grades 9-12 to help support their learning and guide their post high school college and career goals.

 Courtney Fletcher – Mrs. Fletcher is one of our main office secretaries, she works with students attendance and records needs.

 The link above provides you with the ability to request your high school transcripts online securely through Parchment.
 Once you request your transcript online you will be notified by email when your request has been processed by Stockbridge Junior/Senior High School and received by your college destination.
 There is also the capability to store an unofficial copy of your student transcript in your free Parchment account as well as track where your transcript has been sent on your behalf.

 When you place your transcript order the “SEND NOW” option will deliver your current or most recent transcript available but if you choose “HOLD FOR GRADES” a seventh semester (mid- year) or final (end-of-year displaying date of graduation) transcript can be sent when ready for processing, typically mid February for mid-year and by the third week in June for a final or end of year transcript.

 Graduating seniors please remember to place your final transcript request before the end of July since a $3.25 fee will be charged for all alumni requests beginning on August 1.
 Seniors make sure you add a second personal email address in your Parchment account profileso you can continue to use Parchment for all your future transcript needs.